tonitech/vpn/intl.en-US/User Guide/Configure IPsec-VPN connections/Configure local gateways/Configure an IPsec-VPN connection through a Next-Generation Firewall (NGFW) device (Cisco).md

 |Public IP address of the gateway|47.xxx.xxx.161|
 |On-premises data center|Intranet CIDR block|10.10.10.0/24|
 |Public IP address of the firewall|124.xxx.xxx.171|

+**Note:** If the on-premises data center is associated with multiple CIDR blocks that need to connect with a VPC, we recommend that you create an equivalent number of IPsec-VPN connections on Alibaba Cloud so that each CIDR block of the on-premises data center is connected with a VPC CIDR block.

 ## Configure an IKEv1 VPN {#section_d12_sfd_xdb .section}